-Cheryl Cole Wows In Open-Chested Minidress, Thigh Boots & Black Choker
+Cheryl Cole Wows In Open-Chested Mini Dress, Thigh Boots & Black Choker

 Prior to her relationship with Liam, Cheryl was married to British soccer player Ashley Cole, with the marriage ending in a cheating scandal.

-Cheryl now joins a host of celebrity faces who are raising children as single mothers.
-Kylie Jenner, Khloe Kardashian, and Angelina Jolie are just some.
+Cheryl now joins a host of celebrities around the world who are raising children as single mothers, such as Kylie Jenner, Khloe Kardashian, and Angelina Jolie.
 Fans wishing to see more of Cheryl should follow her Instagram.

 Delivered To Your INBOX